Trump heads to U.S.-Mexico border for fresh attacks on Biden policies

 By Julia Harte

-June 30 (Reuters) - Former President Donald Trump visits the U.S.-Mexico border on Wednesday as he seeks to reclaim the spotlight, riding a wave of Republican attacks on President Joe Biden over the rise in migrants caught entering the United States.
+WESLACO, Texas, June 30 (Reuters) - Former President Donald Trump is due to visit the U.S.-Mexico border on Wednesday as he seeks to reclaim the spotlight, riding a wave of Republican attacks on Democratic President Joe Biden over the rise in migrants caught entering the United States.

-The trip with Texas Governor Greg Abbott to an unfinished section of border wall near Weslaco at the southern tip of Texas is the second public appearance this week by the Republican Trump, who lost to Biden, a Democrat, in a November election.
+The trip with Republican Texas Governor Greg Abbott to an unfinished section of border wall near Weslaco at the southern tip of Texas is the second public appearance this week by the Republican former president, who lost to Biden in November's election.

 Trump pilloried Biden at an Ohio rally on Saturday, his first such event since leaving the White House, accusing him of having "dismantled America's border defenses and incited a flood of illegal migrants like this country has never seen."